State responds to plea for transportation museum's reopening - Salisbury Post

 “These activities will be resumed when it is safe to do so,” Walker said.

-The resolution passed Monday was written by someone not associated with the museum or the museums foundation, said Marcus Neubacher, N.C.
+The resolution passed Monday was written by someone not associated with the museum or the museum’s foundation, said Marcus Neubacher, N.C.
 Transportation Museum foundation director of administration.
-Neubacher said the foundation saw the resolution for the first time shortly before commissioners met and discussed it with members of the Board of Commissioners.
+Neubacher said the foundation saw the resolution for the first time shortly before commissioners met and discussed it with members of the board of commissioners.

 He said that, in addition to Day out with Thomas, the Polar Express event is also in danger of being canceled this year.
 The Polar Express is a major fundraiser for the museum.